logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 1. The number of episodes with (valid) initial measures collected during the reporting period
-2. The number of episodes with (valid) final measures collected during the reporting period
+2. The number of episodes with (valid) review measures collected during the reporting period
-3. The number of episodes with at least two (valid) outcome measures, at least one of which must be collected during the reporting period
+3. The number of episodes with (valid) final measures collected during the reporting period

 Information about collection occasions - including dates and reasons - is available `in the Collection Occasion specification documentation <https://docs.pmhc-mds.com/projects/data-specification/en/v5.0/data-model-and-specifications.html#collection-occasion-data-elements>`_.
 A critical feature of a collection occasion is its "reason", which is actually about the point in the clients' journey when the measure was taken.
-For reporting purposes this can be either "initial" (i.e. start of the episode) or final (end of the episode).
+For reporting purposes this can be either "initial" (i.e. start of the episode), "review" (i.e. taken during the course of the episdoe) or "final" (end of the episode).
 Note however that the collection occasion dates need not be the same as the episode start and end dates.
 Measures can be collected on any day.